baoxingsong/Irisas/README.md

 1) Adapt Irisas for out-breeding lines analysis
 2) When adding new individuals, don't rerun the pipeline from very begin and assign each snp or INDEL a fixed ID
 3) The ORF-state is a really initial exploring, better measurement could be proposed.

+### Complementary implementation
+I have some complementary functions [implemented](https://github.com/baoxingsong/AnnotationLiftOver).
+They will be moved to Irisas after well testing.